Building the Future of Biodefense

 Biothreat intelligence to deter and detect natural, accidental, deliberate and novel biological agents.

 Recommendation: Influenza and other respiratory infections can impact employee absenteeism due to illness or caregiving duties.
-Organizations in Indonesia should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
+Organizations in Tokyo, Japan, should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.

-Recommendation: This new H5N1 case in Cambodia does not change PHC's recommendations for organizations.
-No human-to-human spread of avian influenza has been detected.
+Recommendation: This preliminarily positive avian influenza human case in Washington does not change PHC's recommendations for organizations.
+No human-to-human spread of avian influenza has been detected so far.
 Organizations should follow the recommendations provided in the PHC analysis on 1/10 and 2/13, including lowering barriers to seasonal flu vaccines for their employees.
 Employees should avoid live-animal markets and not have contact with or consume diseased poultry.

 Leverage operational biosurveillance to anticipate and assess biological risks, drive decision-making, and protect mission-critical operations.